The average condition number of most tensor rank decomposition problems is infinite: Introduction

 Any nonzero multidimensional array obeying this relation is called a \emph{rank-1 tensor}.
-Not every multidimensional array, or tensor, represents a rank-$1$ tensor, but every tensor~$\tensor{A}$ is a finite linear combination of rank-$1$ tensors:
+Not every multidimensional array represents a rank-$1$ tensor, but every tensor~$\tensor{A}$ is a finite linear combination of rank-$1$ tensors:

 Hitchcock \cite{hitchcock} coined the name \emph{polyadic decomposition} for the decomposition~\cref{eqn_CPD0}.
 The smallest number $r$ for which $\tensor{A}$ admits an expression as in \cref{eqn_CPD0} is called the (real) \emph{rank} of $\tensor{A}$.
 A corresponding minimal decomposition is called a \emph{canonical polyadic decomposition} (CPD).